Iyaraaaaa/Iyaraaaaa/README.md

 ## 💬 Quote I Live By

 > *“First, solve the problem.
-Then, write the code.”* —  John Johnson
+Then, write the code.”* —  John Johnson.

 ---